Sequential Distributed Detection in Energy-Constrained Wireless Sensor Networks: Proposed Detector with Time-encoded Overshoot

-In this section, we analyze the asymptotic average detection delay performance of the scheme proposed in the previous section, and also the effect of random channel delay on the proposed scheme.
+In the following theorem, we analyze the asymptotic average detection delay performance of the proposed detector with finite resolution.
+Below, $\cT$ and $\hat{\cT}$ are the stopping times of the optimal SPRT and the proposed detector, respectively, both of which satisfy the false alarm probability $\alpha$ and mis-detection probability $\beta$.